-As of 2016, the BCD region is in attainment with all air quality standards in the federal Clean Air Act and its amendments.
+Since 2016, the BCD region has remained in attainment with all air quality standards in the federal Clean Air Act and its amendments.

 However, the three counties of the region have agreed to enter a statewide partnership to proactively address air quality issues before they become a problem.
 In South Carolina, 45 of the 46 counties are participating in an Early Action Plan, in partnership with the South Carolina Department of Health and Environmental Control (DHEC) Bureau of Air Quality (BAQ).